 The epic expanse of Pilliga forest hides two very different secrets: Sandstone Caves and Sculptures in the Scrub.
 The caves are some of the most spectacular above-ground caves I have seen in Australia.
 If you are into photography, set aside a couple of hours for visiting the caves.
 They are a photographer’s dream.

-Sculptures in the Scrub is, as the name suggests, are not entirely natural attraction – it is a set of 5 sculptures created as a collaboration between artists and the Gamilaraay Elders – the indigenous custodians of the land.
+Sculptures in the Scrub are, as the name suggests, not an entirely natural attraction – it is a set of 5 sculptures created as a collaboration between artists and the Gamilaraay Elders – the indigenous custodians of the land.
 The sculptures have been placed at the top Dandry Gorge overlooking the gorge and the beautiful Pilliga forest.